Few AIM-listed drug development companies have late-stage clinical assets in the pipeline

 Lead product in late-stage clinical trial

 ImmuPharma’s flagship drug, Lupuzor™, a potential treatment for Lupus, is currently being evaluated in a pivotal Phase III clinical trial.
-The trial is recruiting patients across US, Europe and Mauritius and is expected to generate top line results in Q1 2018.
+The Phase 3 trial has completed dosing patients across US, Europe and Mauritius and is expected to generate top line results in Q1 2018.
 Should the trial prove successful, there will be a number of routes to market Lupuzor™ which are open for consideration upon receipt of approval by the FDA, including: a global licensing deal; ImmuPharma partnering with regional distributors, globally or an outright sale of Lupuzor™ or the Company.
 The prime objective of any strategy would be to maximise shareholder return.

 Very few AIM-listed drug development companies have late-stage clinical assets of similar calibre.